Introduction to the Hughes Laboratory

 (publications, grants and additional information)

-He explains, "I am one of five PIs at the University of Glasgow's Spinal Cord
+He explains, "I am one of six PIs at the University of Glasgow's Spinal Cord

 Group.
 My research aims to improve our understanding of the complex